jlong/serve/README.txt

-textile :: Evaluates the document as Textile (requires the Redcloth gem) markdown :: Evaluates the document as Markdown (requires the Bluecloth gem) haml :: Evaluates the document as Haml (requires the Haml gem) sass :: Evaluates the document as Sass (requires the Haml gem) email :: Evaluates the document as if it is an e-mail message; the format is identicle to a plain/text e-mail message's source redirect :: Redirects to the URL contained in the document
+textile :: Evaluates the document as Textile (requires the Redcloth gem) markdown :: Evaluates the document as Markdown (requires the Bluecloth gem) erb :: Experimental support for ERB is partial implemented haml :: Evaluates the document as Haml (requires the Haml gem) sass :: Evaluates the document as Sass (requires the Haml gem) email :: Evaluates the document as if it is an e-mail message; the format is identical to a plain/text e-mail message's source redirect :: Redirects to the URL contained in the document

+== View Helpers

+If you drop a file called view_helpers.rb in the root of a project, you can define custom helpers for your Haml and ERB views.
+Just declare the ViewHelpers module and begin declaring your helpers:

+  module ViewHelpers
+    def custom_method
+      "Request object: #{request.headers['user-agent']}"
+    end
+  end

 === Installation and Setup